 21 Aug Second Sample – Flare and Gather Dress

-Posted at 16:12h in Fitting Patterns, Intermediate, Pattern Puzzles, Sewing Instructions 0 Comments
+Posted at 16:12h in Fitting Patterns, Garment Construction, Pattern Puzzles 0 Comments

 After so many pattern alterations to the first sample pattern, I’m excited to show you how the second sample turned out.
 Below you can see the pattern alterations (brown paper) I made to the first sample pattern.
 And I’ve selected a cotton/linen blend for the second sample.
 You will find all the first sample and pattern alteration detail in this post: Sampling the Flare and Gather Dress and Pattern Alterations – Flare and Gather Dress Pattern.